Jeffrey Seckendorf, Director, Co-Writer

 Judith Barnes, Co-Writer, Executive Producer

-Judith Barnes likes doing new things, working with a lot of interesting people in different fields, and being independent.
+Judith Barnes liked doing new things, working with a lot of interesting people in different fields, and being independent.
 So for over 30 years she has had her own national consulting practice in communication and marketing.
-She is also currently a founding officer of a company commercializing micro fuel cells as a future power source for portable electronics.
-She has a Ph.D. from Rensselaer Polytechnic Institute, and is committed to mentoring and teaching, particularly in graduate and executive management programs at Rensselaer; to giving back to her community - having served on the board of directors of over 25 civic, cultural and educational organizations in the Albany, NY area; and to collaboration and good communication - which result in good times and good works like this film.
+She was a founding officer of a company commercializing micro fuel cells as a future power source for portable electronics.
+She had a Ph.D. from Rensselaer Polytechnic Institute, and was committed to mentoring and teaching, particularly in graduate and executive management programs at Rensselaer; to giving back to her community – having served on the board of directors of over 25 civic, cultural and educational organizations in the Albany, NY area; and to collaboration and good communication – which result in good times and good works like this film.
+Judy died in 2018 at the age of 70.

 Ruthann Marcelle, Executive Producer